igorer88/referrers-tracker/README.md

 # referrers-tracker

-Tracks referrers to a website and their counts by domain
+Tracks referrers to a link and counts whever a click is done on it.

 ## Requirements: